civic-interconnect/civic-data-us-mn-geo/DEVELOPER.md

 # DEVELOPER.md

-This is a **data repository** for boundary layers (precincts, counties, districts, etc.).
+This repository contains a **data adapter** for boundary layers such as precincts, counties, and districts.
-GitHub Actions validate and update GeoJSON files on push.

-For most users:
-> Fork, add GeoJSON, push, check Actions, open PR.

-For maintainers:
-> Test local scripts as described below.

 ## DEV 1.
 Get the Code